erwinerdem/STEAP/README.md

 #### Running the pipeline
 To run the pipeline a `config.yml` must first be set up.
 For the PGC depression GWAS we will use the [config.yml](https://github.com/erwinerdem/STEAP/tree/master/config/config.yml) file.
 This file can be edited to instead include your own GWAS summary statistics or scRNA-seq data.
+Under `SPECIFICITY_INPUT` you can add the `id` and `path` of your ES matrix file.
+The `id` is simply the identifier for the dataset and the `path` the path to the file.
+Similarly, under `GWAS_SUMSTATS` you can add new munged GWAS summary statistics.
+If you want to include a different annotation file for H-MAGMA, you can edit this under `HMAGMA_ANNOT`.
+The results will be saved in the `BASE_OUTPUT_DIR`.
+For normal use it is recommended to only edit these parameters and leave the rest as is, unless you know what you are doing.

 To run the enrichment analysis run:
 ```